Songs of Innocence (U2 album): Legacy

-In a 2019 reassessment of Songs of Innocence, Uproxx critic Steven Hyden said that he had overreacted in his original review and that after revisiting the album, he believed it was the band's best work since Zooropa in 1993.
+In a 2019 reassessment of Songs of Innocence, Uproxx critic Steven Hyden said that he had overreacted in his original review and that after revisiting the record, he believed it was the band's best work since Zooropa in 1993.
 Reflecting on the iTunes release, he still thought it was a misguided idea, blaming it on U2's "fail[ure] to grasp a fundamental truth of modern consumer culture: People now care way more about their phones than any individual album".
 Hyden called it "the biggest music-related PR disaster of the decade", but argued that the backlash against U2 was ultimately unwarranted given how media consumption habits changed in the following years: "technology, along with listener habits, also moved on.
 Just five years later, the idea of curating a music collection on your phone is kind of quaint for the average listener.
 In the streaming era, every album appears on your phone, week after week."
 Hyden believed that it was naive of people to criticise the band for potentially heralding in a "slippery slope" of "soft-rock doomsday scenarios", yet still expect their own listening habits on streaming services such as Spotify or Apple Music to be private: "As listeners, we freely give this information away, with only faint recognition that this data is also commodified and sold to advertisers and marketers."
+In a 2024 retrospective for The A.V.
+Club, Stephen Thomas Erlewine said the concerns that the album raised with how music artists could be compensated for their work were rendered mostly obsolete as streaming services and subscription plans became ubiquitous in subsequent years.
+Reflecting on the record itself, Erlewine believed that the thematic narrative U2 had intended for it was clouded by their working with too many producers and by Tedder's "glib sentimentality and glassy melodies", saying, "Somewhere underneath that processed clamor and yearning desire for relevance lies a modest, moving account of an artist attempting to come to terms with their fate by questioning their beginnings."

+On the 10th anniversary of Songs of Innocence, Chris DeVille of Stereogum said that it was considered by U2 fans to be "another merely OK chapter in the band's slow slide into mediocrity" and that non-fans were "so offended at its presence on their phones that the album's quality (or lack thereof) became secondary to its status as one of the great modern PR flubs".
+Upon revisiting the music, he said it was "not the turgid slog [he] remembered" but that it was ultimately an "extremely generic album, polished but insubstantial" and that it comprised a "parade of tracks that sound like soulless U2 facsimiles".
+DeVille thought the record itself was always destined to be overshadowed by its iTunes distribution, resulting in it becoming "an annoyance, a meme, and a symbol of an Orwellian future in which giant corporations crowd out music of your own selection with unwanted albums that are all but impossible to delete from your device".